 Here’s the hard part.
 It’s time to evaluate every piece of software you have, based on its performance.
 You’re going to need some hard facts here, including key performance indicators specific to that martech solution’s function.
 For example, how many actionable, reliable leads did your lead-generation software yield in the past month or year?
 Do you have a duplicate tool that’s doing better?
 Perhaps there is new software on the market that could outperform your current system.

 In creating an evaluation that is bias-free, it pays to go numerical.
 You’re going to need specific numbers here, not just general impressions; and it may take a while to get your hands on the concrete data.
 If it takes too long for your team to collect the necessary facts and figures, that may be a sign that your martech stack is neither as integrated or as effective as you hoped.

-In building out a non-biased, numerical representation of the different tool options you’re using, I highly recommend you put your evaluation into a collaborative spreadsheet format, such as this template version that you can copy, tweak and use yourself.
+In building out a non-biased, numerical representation of the different tool options you’re using, I highly recommend you put your evaluation into a collaborative spreadsheet format, such as this one:

 - How important is it to our business’s goals and operations?

 - Does it meet the needs of users?
 Do our users understand and engage with it?

 - How well does it generate/collect, use/transform, and organize/report data?